Deeksharma/taskmanager/README.md

 make lint
 ```

+The db documents can be seen using mongo express on the URL http://0.0.0.0:8081/db/taskmanager/task, use the mongo auth
+cred present in the docker.env.dev file.

 ### API Documentation

 The service implements simple JWT-based authentication.
 Clients must include the token in the `Authorization` header